VirtualPlantLab/VPLDocs/docs/src/tutorials/from_tree_forest/raytracedforest.md

 origins = [Vec(i,j,0) for i = 1:2.0:20.0, j = 1:2.0:20.0];
 ````

-The following initalizes a tree based on the origin, orientation and RUE:
+The following initializes a tree based on the origin, orientation and RUE:

 ````julia
 function create_tree(origin, orientation, RUE)